Killing of Linda Agostini: Doubts about the body's identity

 The case might have been left there, but some cast doubt on its conclusion.
 In his 2004 book, The Pyjama Girl Mystery: A True Story of Murder, Obsession and Lies, historian Richard Evans pointed out discrepancies with the evidence, calling Antonio Agostini's conviction the result of "police corruption and a miscarriage of justice".
 The Pyjama Girl had brown eyes; Agostini's were blue.
 The victim had a different bust size to Agostini and she had a different shaped nose.
 Evans also points out that 125 women were originally on the police's list of possible identities, but that these other leads remained "uneliminated and untraced".

 Evans also suggests that Agostini was murdered around the same time as the Albury victim, and most likely in the confines of the couple's Melbourne townhouse, but that she was not the Pyjama Girl.

 Adaptations

 The case was turned into a short film, The Pyjama Girl Murder Case in 1939 by director Rupert Kathner.

 A film entitled La ragazza dal pigiama giallo (The Pyjama Girl Case), directed by Italian Flavio Mogherini, was produced in 1977.
 A book written by Hugh Geddes, based on the film and bearing the same title, appeared in 1978.

+In issue #35 of Eddie Campbell's serial comic "Bacchus" this case is featured in a sequence titled The Pyjama Girl.

 A short film by Canberra film maker Huck Tyrrell, entitled Roadside, was produced in 1998 and inspired by the murder.
 In the film the victim returns as a hitch-hiker who tells her story to the unsuspecting driver and eventually leads him to her remains.

 In 2013, the Hothouse Theatre in Albury/Wodonga commissioned and performed a play entitled The Pyjama Girl from Canberra playwright Emma Gibson.